mauricelambert/WebScripts/docs/Script_Configuration.md

 # Script Configuration

-The configuration of the script is presented in this file, in the `WebScripts` project these files return an error because the *arguments section* is required.
+The configurations of scripts is presented in this file, in the `WebScripts` project these files return an error because the *arguments section* is required.
 For more information on configuring arguments [click here](https://webscripts.readthedocs.io/en/latest/Argument_Configuration/) ([wiki](https://github.com/mauricelambert/WebScripts/wiki/Argument-Configuration)).

 ## Using a specific file